-Translation:I participated in a running race.
-My legs really hurt.
+Translation:I participated in a running competition, my legs really hurt.

 Hmm, ”participated” sounds OK to me, although perhaps a little formal. "joined" sounds a little unusual too, as if you joined in after the race had begun.
 It's the "running race" phrase that sounds strange to me, I don't think I would say that.
 I'd say, "I ran a race".

-I agree with all of these points, though in the "participated" version, "running race" is necessary to make it unambiguous (and in itself "running race" is okay and by no means rare, as a Google search confirms).
+I agree with all of these points, though in the "participated" version, "running race" is necessary to make it unambiguous. ("Running race", rather than "running competition", was in the original translation.
+It's better, and by no means rare, as a Google search confirms.)

-For the second part of the translation, personally I'd say "my legs are sore", not "my legs are painful".
+For the second part of the translation, personally I'd say "my legs are sore", not "my legs are painful" (as in Duolingo's original translation).
 A wound can be painful, or a process, but legs?
 "My legs hurt” and "my legs are in pain" are potential alternatives, but neither is quite as good as "my legs are sore", to my mind.

-I'm not sure it would be considered more natural by the majority.
+I'm not sure it would be considered more natural by the majority these days.
 I think it's fine, but if a Google search can be believed, "foot race"/"footrace" is less common than "running race" these days, at least on the internet, and in any event, a footrace is not necessarily a running race.
-I've addressed these points in a couple of comments below, e.g. in the following thread:
+I've addressed these points in comments below.

 The question is still whether the learner has provided all the information in the Chinese sentence.
 It's about translation, which doesn't depend only on whether or not the learner is comfortable in English.
 The Chinese refers specifically to a running race and not, for example, a bike race.

 I hear and read "running race" often enough.
 And I get almost two million hits on the phrase with a Google search, almost twice as many as the total number of results for "footrace" and "foot race" combined.
 These numbers don't give context, but a look at the results would seem to indicate that the phrase has entered into common use.